Five takeaways from the Abrams-Kemp debate in Georgia

 She has largely tried to replicate that strategy this year, attacking Kemp and Republicans for implementing new voting laws and hammering the need to balance public safety with police reform.

-In one heated exchange, Abrams accused Kemp of ignoring the struggles of Black and brown people who have struggled with police discrimination, saying that “while you may not have had that experience, too many people I know have.”
+In one heated exchange, Abrams accused Kemp of ignoring the struggles of Black and brown people who have faced police discrimination, saying that “while you may not have had that experience, too many people I know have.”

-She also touted efforts by her and her allies to implement election reforms in the wake of the 2018 election to make voting more accessible.
+She also touted efforts by Abrams and her allies to implement election reforms in the wake of the 2018 election to make voting more accessible.

 Crime becomes a flashpoint